 Police officers are an important part of the community; law enforcement officers that keep the peace and professionals who are sworn to serve the communities in which they live.

 Roles evolve as police officers ascend the ranks.
 For instance, a long-serving officer may be deployed to investigate serious crimes, such as murder.
-Others may be involved in SWAT teams or working with a K-9 unit in situations that involve drugs or serious weapons.
+Others may be involved in SWAT teams or working with a K-9 unit in situations that involve drugs or serious weapons

 Some parts of the United States pay more than others, but that is often due to higher costs ofliving in those states and cities.

 Of course, to become a police officer you must be a US citizen.
 That is the most basic requirements.
 That aside, here is the standard 6-step process you must follow to become a qualified police officer in the United States.